SJarod/5Sages/README.md

 	- they can eat more : they will spend fewer time eating on their last round
 	- they cannot eat more : they will always follow their eating rhythm

+###### Next implementation
+- user can choose wise men's name

 ### Problems/Bugs
-- user make a dinner with only one wise man
+- user can make a dinner with only one wise man
-- UI display does not work well on build
+- user can enter text instead of numbers in the first questions
 - window closes automatically when program ends on build